RobinNagpal/dodao-ui/tasks/alchemix-checklist.md

   - [x] Elixir AMO
   - [ ] Everything is alAligned

 ### Tidbit - What is Alchemix?

 - [x] put "vault" heading before "alAssets" in section 'What is Alchemix?' (point 3)
 - [x] update "Transmuter" heading in section 'What is Alchemix?' (point 5 & 6)
-- [x] rewrite heading 'alAssets' from section 'What is Alchemix?' (point 2)
+- [x] rewrite heading 'alAssets' from section 'What is Alchemix?' (point 2) and update the content - "alAssets are the ...”
+CHANGE TO: alAssets are the ...."
 - [x] correct misspelled 'anytim' in heading 'vault' of section 'What is Alchemix?' (point 13)

 ### Tidbit - Elixir AMO